scraperwiki/dumptruck/readme.md

 These two are the coolest.

 * `save`: Save to the database in a relaxing manner.
-* `load`: Select from the database in a relaxing manner.
+* `execute`: Run raw SQL commands.
+If you run a `SELECT`, its results are returned in a relaxing data structure.

 These two make it easy to save individual variables.

 * `get_var`: Save one variable to the database in a relaxing manner.
 * `save_var`: Retrieve one variable from the database in a relaxing manner.

-These two are wrappers for common commands.
+These two are wrappers for common SQL commands.

 * `show_tables`: Return a set containing the names of the tables in the database.
 * `drop`: Delete a particular table.

-These two let you run normal SQL to interface directly with pysqlite.

-* `execute`: Run raw SQL commands.
+This one lets you commit any changes that you previously delayed.

 * `commit`: Manually commit changes to the database.

 ### Methods, in detail